prabhu150-zz/TheBookWorm/README.md

 Instructions:

-You can try with the below accounts to get started.
+You can try signing in with the below accounts to get started.
 To change any products to observe the changes modify the Books.xls to add/modify/remove a product.
 Logging in as a seller and loading inventory will cause those changes to be reflected.
 Please keep the columns intact.
 If I gave the option for uploading the file sometimes, the column data got corrupted which was why keeping it in assets was the best choice I had.

 Logging in as buyer gives you access to add/remove items from cart.
 Buy books and view past purchases.
 Logging in as seller gives you access to your inventory and purchases users made from your shop.